NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

 ## Step 2: Download data

-We will download from AWS all of the data needed for this experiment.
+We will download all of the data needed for this experiment from AWS.
 (Note: the S3 bucket is not yet public.
 We can use wget for download once it is.)

 ### Noisy ATAC-seq signal from 50 Monocytes
 ```